Cat ear problems, caused by an infection, are a source of great frustration for owners and pain or discomfort for cats.

 Factors Leading to Ear Problems

-In addition, owners sometimes make the situation by using water or irritating substances such as straight rubbing alcohol orvinegar to clean the ear, or by causing trauma to the ear canal by over-aggressive cleaning.
+In addition, owners sometimes make the situation worse by using water or irritating substances such as straight rubbing alcohol or vinegar to clean the ear, or by causing trauma to the ear canal by over-aggressive cleaning.
 Water increases moisture within the ear and does not evaporate adequately deep in the canal.
 Irritating substances can damage the fragile lining of the ear canal, making it more susceptible to bacterial infections.
 Only use gentle cleansers with special designs for the ear canals.
 You can get prescription ear cleansers available from a veterinarian to treat specific cat ear problems such as disorders or infections.
-Use of cottonswabs is not recommended because they tend to pack the earwax into the ear canal, making it more difficult to remove.
+Use of cottonswabs is not recommended because they tend to pack the earwax into the ear canal.
+This makes it more difficult to remove.

 Bacterial and Yeast Related Issues